How a Simple Change Helped a Golf GM Consistently Shave Four Strokes Off His Game

 A Game-Changing Discovery

-In the post, Zach shared something that immediately clicked for Dave: Golfers are the most unique endurance athletes in the world.
-Unlike traditional athletes in other sports, where performance is often measured by bursts of high-intensity, golfers must sustain consistent focus, energy, and execution over 4-6 hours across 18 holes.
-Though physicality is an important factor, golfers don’t need to be the fastest or strongest—they need to be mentally and physically locked in for an extended period, something few other sports demand in quite the same way.
+Dave wasn’t actively searching for an explanation when he came across a LinkedIn post by DriveForce founder Zach Williams.
+Zach shared something that immediately clicked for Dave: Golfers are the most unique endurance athletes in the world.
+Unlike traditional athletes in other sports, golfers must sustain consistent focus, energy, and execution over 4-6 hours across 18 holes.

-Intrigued, he decided to try DriveForce DF18, a pre-round formula specifically designed to prevent the exact symptoms he had been experiencing.
+Intrigued, he decided to try DriveForce DF-18, a pre-round formula specifically designed to prevent the exact symptoms he had been experiencing.
 The results were immediate and undeniable:

-• Instead of fading late in the round, he maintained focus and energy through all 18 holes.
+Instead of fading late in the round, he maintained focus and energy through all 18 holes.

-• His final four-hole average, which had been 1-over-par, flipped to 1-under-par.
+His final four-hole average, which had been 1-over-par, flipped to 1-under-par.

-• That’s a consistent four-stroke improvement—a number that can be the difference between a good round and a great one.
+That’s a consistent four-stroke improvement—a number that can be the difference between a good round and a great one.

 What Does This Mean for Other Golfers?